-In fiscal year 2009, the State of Kansas revenues continued to fall similarly to fiscal year 2008.
-This downward trend is expected to continue through fiscal years 2010 and 2011 as the State continues to face a challenging economy.
-The State of Kansas provides approximately 37% of the total resources for the University during a fiscal year, down from 44% in 2006.
-Appropriations for fiscal year 2010 are currently set at \$34.1 million, compared to \$36.2 million received for fiscal year 2009, a decrease of 5.8%.
+The State of Kansas revenues continued to fall in fiscal year 2010.
+This downward trend is expected to continue through fiscal years 2011 and 2012 as the State continues to face a challenging economy.
+The State of Kansas provides approximately 34% of the total resources for the University during a fiscal year, down from 44% in 2006.
+Appropriations for fiscal year 2011 are essentially level with the \$34.1 million received for fiscal year 2010.
 Future reductions are possible as the governor and state legislature face a significant budget shortfall in fiscal year 2011.